How to Choose a TEFL Course

 experience in an international setting.
 Others, however, were taking a deeper plunge, looking to leave their home countries behind for six months to several years.

-The second factor to consider before looking for a course is location.
 It is possible to earn TEFL certification online or through one of many courses offered in the U.S. If the credential is all that you’re after,

 an online course is fine.
 However, practical teaching experience in a real-life setting is usually preferable.
 Taking a course in the U.S. can allow you to concentrate on learning how to teach without having to worry about getting lost in the